 Readers looking for a pitch-black, brutal, crime-noir novel need to look no further than Dead Girl Blues.
 I admit: I did not see this one coming and it blindsided me.
 David Sodergren has two other self-published books that I loved and I was expecting that style of storytelling, but this one is different (in a good way).
 I could not stop reading.
 Every chapter presents a new hook to keep turning the pages.

-Buy Dead Girl Blues from Bookshop or Amazon
+Buy Dead Girl Blues from Amazon